 Linda is known as a visionary leader, whose exceptional personal characteristics have endeared her to her staff, her agency leadership and the leadership of Houston’s finest helping agencies.

 Dr. Cheung received her Doctoral and Master Degree of Social Work from the University of Houston.
 She is a Licensed Clinical Social Worker and board certified Supervisor in Texas and a certified EMDR therapist.
 She has years of experience working at various behavioral health, mental health and clinical settings serving children, adolescents, adults, and geriatric population for individual, couples, family and group therapy.
-Dr. Cheung is an adjunct faculty member of the University of Houston, Graduate College of Social Work.
+She is an adjunct professor at University of Houston.
 She has also been selected as an outstanding field instructor by the University of Houston and Baylor University.
 In 2020, she has been selected as the Social Worker of the year from the National Association of Social Workers Texas Branch.

 Rachel W. Davis joined JFS Houston in December 2006 as Chief Development Officer.
 With a background in business development and marketing, she has focused on building diverse revenue streams for the agency by highlighting the impact of its work to individual donors and foundations.
 At JFS, she oversees a talented team of professionals in fund development, marketing and volunteer management.
 Since her arrival, the agency’s budget has grown from just over one million dollars to nearly eight million dollars annually.
 She is particularly passionate about building a sustaining endowment to benefit JFS through conversations with donors about Legacy gifts for the Houston Jewish Family Foundation.